 Our pick for the best travel pillow will prevent a sore neck if you drift off in the backseat.

-This blanket scarf will keep you cozy in the car and in heavily air-conditioned hotels and restaurants — we love a double tasker!
+This cashmere blend hoodie will keep you cozy in the car and in heavily air-conditioned hotels and restaurants — we love a double tasker!
 It comes in six different color combinations.
 Plus, you can pair the hoodie with a matching set of cashmere blend joggers

 This chic kit has everything you need to stay cozy and sleep well on the road.

 “Always keep an emergency kit handy,” says Hall.
 “The kit should include mobile phone and car charger; flashlight with extra batteries; jumper cables or jump pack; a basic tool kit (screwdrivers, pliers, adjustable wrench, duct tape, plastic zip ties); a tarp; raincoat and gloves to help stay clean/dry working at the roadside; rags, paper towels or premoistened wipes; warning devices (flares, reflective triangles or LED beacons); first aid kit; small, portable and battery-powered fan; windshield washer solvent; and plenty of drinking water, snacks or food for your passengers and any pets.”